 Silks is a unique form of suspension training that elevates the challenge of body weight workouts.

-Silks can be used for a full body strength workout, to build flexibility or for decompression of the spine.
+Also referred to as “aerial fabric” or “aerial tissue”, aerial silks allows for a full body workout as well as decompression of the spine and increased body awareness.
 It combines strength, flexibility, balance, coordination, dance, finesse, and adrenaline.
 And it’s an instant addiction!

 In this introductory course you will get to go upside down, decompress your spine, climb, and run through a full-body series of stretches while sampling a series of both hammock and open silks moves.

 This class is great for beginners, no experience required.

 Adult Class (Ages 15+)

 Space is limited to 6 students (3 students per apparatus)

 About the instructor

 My name is Sae and I love aerial silks!